28/08/2017 0 Comments

 If you’re a cat owner, or more appropriately if you are in service to a feline friend, then you know cats can be finicky.
 The reality however is that cats ‘talk’ all the time using a variety of signals - body postures, facial expressions, and vocalizations - to convey their message and avoid unwelcome confrontations.

-At Brimley-Lawrence Animal Clinic in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
-At Brimley-Lawrence Animal Clinic, our cat clinic in Toronto will please even the most demanding cats.
+At Bellamy-Lawrence Animal Hospital in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
+Our cat clinic in Toronto will please even the most demanding cats.
 So if you ‘own’ a cat, be prepared to learn feline.

 A cat’s tail is a great way to decipher how a cat is feeling: